nadine-aldesouky/MachineLearning2020/README.md

 Prediction of Newland Citizens' Income Level for Taxing

-Read the Project Guidelines if you want to know more about the subject.
+Read the Project Presentation for guidelines and instructions about the subject.

 Workflow